relessawy/devspaces_guestbook/README.md

-# Project based on Red Hat build of Apache Camel Workspace
+# Workspace as a Service (WaaS)

-This is a project based on Red Hat build of Apache Camel Workspace.
+This is a project implements the concept of WaaS